 The following important event documents can be accessed at the link below:

 Travel to Indianapolis

 You will be fitted for your uniform on site.
-We have submitted your sizes and will just be doing final jacket fittings.
+We have submitted your sizes and will just be doing final fittings to prepare for the performance.

 Grand Nationals Final Tickets